http-party/http-server/README.md

 `-e` or `--ext` Default file extension (defaults to 'html')

+`--user` User name for basic authentication

+`--pass` Password for basic authentication

 `-s` or `--silent` In silent mode, log messages aren't logged to the console.

 `-h` or `--help` Displays a list of commands and exits.

 `-c` Set cache time (in seconds) for cache-control max-age header, e.g. -c10 for 10 seconds.
 To disable caching, use -c-1.

+### Authenication

+**Warning**: please note that your user name and password are sent as plain text because `http-server` does not currently support HTTPS.
+Therefore we recommend you use a unique, one-time password each time you run the server.
+The feature is **not** intended for real security.